leo-pfeiffer/epydemic-components/README.md

 # epydemic-components

-lab_df.py contains the LabDataFrame class, which can be used to transform a common epydemic data frame.
+`lab_df.py` contains the LabDataFrame class, which can be used to transform a common epydemic data frame.

+`components/` contains the available plotly components

+`tests/` ... self-explanatory

 So far implemented:
 - LabDataFrame class as a wrapper to get the lab dataframe into the right format